akovanev/kovanev.github.io/_posts/2020-07-29-Counter-of-working-threads.md

 }
 </code></pre>

-<p>But the return value sometimes is greater than you may expect.
-I have an idea why is that so but now I just want to show my class that I am going to use in the future articles.</p>
+<p>However the return value may be greater than expected.
+To be honest, I didn't find any information regarding these magic types from "the count includes all types".
+But as a workaround I'm going to implement a sort of helper class that is focused on only available worker threads.</p>

-<pre><code class="C#">public class ThreadPoolCounter
+<pre><code class="C#">public class ThreadPoolThreadCounter
 {
     private static readonly int MaxWorkerThreads;

-    static ThreadPoolCounter()
+    static ThreadPoolThreadCounter()
     {
         ThreadPool.GetMaxThreads(out MaxWorkerThreads, out _);
     }